CJ 475 Intervention Policies in Juvenile Justice

 The following books are required.

-- Resolution, Reinvestment, and Realignment: Three Strategies for Changing Juvenile Justice, Jeffrey Butts
+- Resolution, Reinvestment, and Realignment: Three Strategies for Changing Juvenile Justice, Butts and Evans

 Schedule of Readings